Kernel k-means clustering.

 Calls kernlab::kkmeans() from package kernlab.

-The centers parameter is set to 2 by default since kernlab::kkmeans()
+The centers parameter is set to 2 by default since kernlab::kkmeans() doesn't have a default value for the number

+of clusters.
 Kernel parameters have to be passed directly and not by using the kpar list in kernlab::kkmeans().

 Dictionary